Hull-Warriner Award

 The Hull-Warriner Award is an award bestowed by the Dramatists Guild of America.
 The award is unique in that it is given by dramatists to dramatists.
 It is presented annually by the Dramatists Guild Council to an author, or team of authors, in recognition of their work dealing with difficult subjects including political, religious, and social mores of the times.
+The award is named in honor of the late Broadway performer Kate Warriner (1914—1960) and her partner, director Elizabeth Hull.